udtrokia/Radiancy/markdown/basquiat/block.md

 }
 ```

 In the file `set_hash`, we return a new struct to the variable(Type is Block).
-And the value of the preview struct had moved into the new strcut then released.
+And the value of the preview struct had moved into the new struct then released.
 This process is a nice implement accrod the principle of rust `ownership`.

 ```
 [Block]